Azure/aad-pod-identity/website/content/en/docs/Configure/custom_cloud.md

 ---

 This document highlights the steps to configure and use AAD Pod Identity in custom Azure cloud environments.
+If you are deploying with helm, then set `mic.customCloud.enabled` to true (e.g., `--set mic.customCloud.enabled=true` on the command line) to have the following configuration changes rendered.
+The custom cloud environment file name can be changed from `/etc/kubernetes/akscustom.json` by setting `mic.customCloud.configPath`.

 1. Ensure the cloud name in `/etc/kubernetes/azure.json` is set to `AzureStackCloud`